ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 ## Before you begin
 {: #kmip_standalone_ordering-req}

-Ensure that you completed the following tasks:
+You must complete the following tasks:
-* You configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
+* Configure the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
 For more information, see [User accounts and settings](/docs/vmwaresolutions?topic=vmwaresolutions-useraccount).
-* You reviewed all the considerations in [Considerations when you install KMIP for VMware instances](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations#kmip_standalone_considerations-install).
+* Review all the considerations in [Considerations when you install KMIP for VMware instances](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations#kmip_standalone_considerations-install).

 ## Step 1 - Ordering a KMIP for VMware instance
 {: #kmip_standalone_ordering-step1}